-By Joshua Wong and Jeffrey Ngo, originally published in Chinese on The Initium.
+By Joshua Wong and Jeffrey Ngo, originally published in Chinese on The Initium in 2016.
 Translated by Jeffrey Ngo.

 44 years ago last week, the United Nations General Assembly adopted Resolution 2908 by a 99:5 vote.
 Among its effects were the removal of Hong Kong and Macau from the U.N. list of Non-Self-Governing Territories.
 Consequently, the peoples of Hong Kong and Macau – as colonised peoples – lost their right to self-determination granted by the U.N.’s 1960 “Declaration on the Granting of Independence to Colonial Countries and Peoples.”